xuxif/DeepMEI/README.md

 ### Output

--  1. A vcf file
+-  1. A VCF file
--  2. Bam file around detected MEI
+-  2. Bam file of detected MEIs

 ### Joint calling for MEIs
    If your ananlysis contains a cohort (or pedigree) a joint calling strategy is necessary.
 We have test joint calling in 1kGP high coverage WGS and a greatly improvement of sensitivity have been made.
 In the next version we will provide a joint calling module for DeepMEI.
 Plesase let us know if you are intersted in this module and we will send you a non-final version, but with joint-calling.